-- Some of the inoculations I have been asked to maintain as a healthcare interpreter include yearly flu shots and TB tests, as well as a current MMR (measles, mumps, and rubella) that you may have received as a child.
+- Some of the inoculations I have been asked to maintain as a healthcare interpreter include annual flu shots and TB tests, as well as a current MMR (measles, mumps and rubella) that you may have received as a child.

 - Flu shots are administered seasonally and are not available certain times of the year, therefore it is important to plan ahead.